nikkibudeanu/NutriQuizz/README.md

 * Access the website's social media pages easily by clicking on the footer icons.
 * Be able to access "How to play" section on the page home.
 * Be able to click a button to scroll up.
+* Turn the background music on and off.

  ## User goals: